PrathicSundararajan/RPM/index.md

-> This is a link to our pitch for
+> This is intended for Rockwell Automation & Sargento as part of the [Reverse Pitch MKE](https://www.mketech.org/reverse-pitch-mke/)

 ## Team Summary